Cortlandt Town Assessor Thomas Waitkins Dies at 62 | The Examiner News

 Cortlandt Town Assessor Thomas Waitkins Dies at 62

-Thomas John Waitkins, who served as the Town of Cortlandt’s Town Assessor since December 2010, died July 31.
+Thomas John Waitkins, who served as the Town of Cortlandt’s assessor since December 2010, died July 31.
 He was 62.

-Waitkins, who lived in Peekskill, was born October 28, 1959 and grew up in Croton-on-Hudson with his parents, Ruth and Frank Waitkins, and his siblings, Mark, Melanie and Matt.
+Waitkins, a Peekskill resident, was born Oct.
+28, 1959, and grew up in Croton-on-Hudson with his parents, Ruth and Frank Waitkins, and his siblings, Mark, Melanie and Matt.

 He graduated from SUNY Plattsburgh and started his career working as a substitute teacher.
 He then worked as a commercial real estate appraiser in New York City.
-In addition to Cortlandt, he also worked as an assessor for the City of Peekskill and the Village of Croton-on-Hudson.
+In addition to Cortlandt, he was an assessor for the City of Peekskill and the Village of Croton-on-Hudson.

 Waitkins was an active member of the Catholic Kolping Society and took on the challenge of serving on the Board of Directors.
 He proved himself to be a tremendous asset, making the society stronger.
-He was also A Volunteer at Farm to Fork cycling club, a lectern at Holy Name of Mary Church, previously a lectern at Assumption Church, and a passionate athlete who participated in numerous triathlons.
+He was also a volunteer at Farm to Fork cycling club, a lectern at Holy Name of Mary Church, had previously served as a lectern at Assumption Church and was a passionate athlete who participated in numerous triathlons.

-He had a deep love for biking, and hiking and was a master swimmer.
-He was also an avid lover and supporter of the arts.
-He would frequently visit museums, jazz and classical music concerts, the NYC Ballet, and New York Botanical Garden.
+He had a deep love for biking and hiking and was a master swimmer.
+He was an avid lover and supporter of the arts.
+He would frequently visit museums, jazz and classical music concerts, the New York City Ballet and the New York Botanical Garden.

-He is survived by two daughters, Theresa and Nadine Waitkins, ex-wife and friend Adrianna Waitkins, and beloved family pet Jack The Dog.
+He is survived by two daughters, Theresa and Nadine Waitkins, ex-wife and friend Adrianna Waitkins and the beloved family dog, Jack.

-Visitation will be held on Friday, August 5, from 2 to 7 p.m. at Holy Name of Mary Church, 114 Grand St., Croton-on-Hudson.
-A Mass of Christian Burial will be celebrated at 11 a.m. on Saturday, August 6, also at Holy Name of Mary Church.
-Cremation Services will be Private.
+Visitation was held on Aug.
+5 at Holy Name of Mary Church in Croton-on-Hudson.
+A Mass of Christian Burial was celebrated on Aug.
+6 at the church.
+Cremation services will be private.

-In lieu of flowers, the family asked that gifts be made to The New York Botanical Garden in his name.
-Gifts can be made online at The New York Botanical Garden, or send a check to: The New York Botanical Garden, Attn.
-Lisa Sifre, 2900 Southern Boulevard, Bronx, NY 10458.
+In lieu of flowers, the family asked that gifts be made to the New York Botanical Garden in his name.
+Gifts can be made online at www.nybg.org or by sending a check to the New York Botanical Garden, Attn.
+Lisa Sifre, 2900 Southern Boulevard, Bronx, N.Y.
+10458.

 Rick has more than 40 years’ experience covering local news in Westchester and Putnam counties, running the gamut from politics and crime to sports and human interest.
 He has been an editor at Examiner Media since 2012.
 Read more from Rick’s editor-author bio here.
 Read Rick’s work here: https://www.theexaminernews.com/author/pezzullo_rick-writer/